The support of singular stochastic PDEs: Constraints between renormalisation constants

 We assume that we are given a finite set $\Legtype$, disjoint from $\FL$, elements of which we call \emph{leg types}.
 From an algebraic point of view, we treat $\Legtype$ as a set of additional noise types, and we extend the homogeneity assignments $\homofancys{\cdot}$ and $\homos{\cdot}$ to $\wFLm:=\FL_-\sqcup \Legtype$ by setting $\homofancys{\legtype}:=0$ and $\homos{\legtype}:=-\kappa$ for some $\kappa>0$ small enough (to be specified shortly) whenever $\legtype \in \Legtype$.
 From the extended set of types $\wFL := \wFLm \sqcup \FL_+$ we want to build a regularity structure $\wTex$ as in \cite[Sec.~5.5]{BrunedHairerZambotti2016}, for which we specify a rule $\wR$.

 Let $M\in\N$ denote the maximum number of edges $\# E(\tau)$ for any $\tau \in \TT_-$.
 We first define the rule $\wRtilde$ by setting

 for any $\ft\in\FL_+$.
 Here $R$ denotes the rule used to construct the regularity structure $\CT$, see Section~\ref{sec:reg:structures}.
-Note that in (\ref{eq:wl:rule:tilde}) we only allow $B$ to be a proper set (or equivalently a multiset satisfying $B\le 1$).
+Note that in (\ref{eq:wl:rule:tilde}) we only allow $B$ to be a proper set (or equivalently a multiset satisfying $B\le 1$), so that any tree conforming to $\wRtilde$ can be built from a tree conforming to $R$ by adding to every node up to $M$ edges of distinct types in $\Legtype$.
 Provided that $\kappa>0$ is small enough we obtain a normal and subcritical \cite[Def.~5.14]{BrunedHairerZambotti2016} rule $\wRtilde$ in this way, and we denote by $\wR$ its completion \cite[Prop.
 5.21]{BrunedHairerZambotti2016}. \begin{definition} We denote by $\wlTex$ (resp. $\wT$) the extended (resp. reduced) regularity structure constructed as in \cite[Sec.~5.5]{BrunedHairerZambotti2016} from the rule $\wR$.
 Furthermore, we denote by $\wCTex$ and $\wCThat$ the algebras constructed as in \cite[Def.~5.26, Def.~5.29]{BrunedHairerZambotti2016} starting from the regularity structure $\wlTex$. \end{definition} As in \cite[Prop.~5.35]{BrunedHairerZambotti2016}, the space $\wCTex$ forms a Hopf algebra.
 We will mostly work with the factor Hopf algebra $\wCT$ of $\wCTex$ given by neglecting the extended decoration.
 We write $\wTT$ for the set of unplanted trees $\tau \in \wT$ of negative homogeneity, so that $\wCT$ is generated freely as a unital, commutative algebra from $\wTT$.